Citrix Gateway and XenMobile

 Configure these settings:

-If you use Certificate and security token, some additional configuration is required on NetScaler Gateway to support Secure Hub.
+If you use Certificate and security token, some additional configuration is required on Citrix Gateway to support Secure Hub.
 For information, see Configuring XenMobile for Certificate and Security Token Authentication.

 For more information, see Authentication in the Deployment Handbook.

-Click Save.
-The new NetScaler Gateway is added and appears in the table.
-You can edit or delete an instance by clicking the name in the list.
+The new Citrix Gateway is added and appears in the table.
+To edit or delete an instance, click the name in the list.

-To configure an on-premises NetScaler Gateway for use with XenMobile Server, you perform the following general steps, detailed in this article:
+To configure an on-premises Citrix Gateway for use with XenMobile Server, you perform the following general steps, detailed in this article:

 Download a script and related files from XenMobile Server.
 See the readme file provided with the script for the latest detailed instructions.